autowarefoundation/autoware.universe/docs/porting-to-ROS2.md

 ### Replacing `tf2_ros::Buffer`
 A `tf2_ros::Buffer` member that is filled by a `tf2_ros::TransformListener` can become a `tf2::BufferCore` in most cases.
 This reduces porting effort, since the a `tf2::BufferCore` can be constructed like a ROS1 `tf2_ros::Buffer`.
 For an example, see [this PR](https://github.com/tier4/Pilot.Auto/pull/11).

 However, in some cases the extra functionality of `tf2_ros::Buffer` is needed.
-For instance, waiting for a transform to arrive.
+For instance, waiting for a transform to arrive, usually in the form of `lookupTransform()` with a timeout argument.

-#### Waiting for a transform to arrive
+#### Avoiding a lookup with timeout
+Often, code doesn't really need a transform lookup with timeout.
+For instance, [this package](https://github.com/tier4/Pilot.Auto/pull/80/files#diff-1fd60e4ec61c376d6b6b088a7878676408a5ac6a665977590610be92d5079e55L270-L277) has a "main" subscription callback, `onTrigger()`, that waits for the most recent transform (`tf2::TimePointZero`), then checks if auxiliary data from other subscriptions is there and returns early from the callback if it isn't.
+In that case, I think the callback can simply treat transforms the same way as this auxiliary data, i.e. just do a simple `lookupTransform()` with no timeout and return early from the callback if it fails.
+The node won't do any work anyway until it's ready (i.e. has all the auxiliary data).
+Note that this pattern works only when the node is waiting for the most recent transform – if your callback wants to use the transform at a specific time, e.g. the timestamp of the message that triggered the callback, this pattern doesn't make sense.
+In that case, avoiding `waitForTransform()` requires refactoring the architecture of your system, but that topic is currently out of scope.

+It's worth keeping in mind that waiting for transforms in general can be troublesome – it is only a probabilistic solution that fails in a bad way for latency spikes, makes it hard to reason about the behavior of the whole system and probably incurs more latency than necessary.

+#### When you can't avoid a lookup with timeout
-You might expect to be able to use `tf2_ros::Buffer::lookupTransform()` with a timeout out of the box, but this will throw an error:
+You should be able to use `tf2_ros::Buffer::lookupTransform()` with a timeout out of the box.
+There is one caveat, namely there has been at least one report of such an error:

     Do not call canTransform or lookupTransform with a timeout unless you are using another thread for populating data.
     Without a dedicated thread it will always timeout.
     If you have a seperate thread servicing tf messages, call setUsingDedicatedThread(true) on your Buffer instance.

-You could do therefore try setting up a dedicated thread, but you could also use the `waitForTransform()` function like this:
+There is also the drawback of spamming the console with warnings like

+    Warning: Invalid frame ID "a" passed to canTransform argument target_frame - frame does not exist at line 133 in /tmp/binarydeb/ros-foxy-tf2-0.13.6/src/buffer_core.cpp

+if the frame has never been sent before.

+#### What about `waitForTransform()`?
+There is also a [`waitForTransform` API](http://docs.ros2.org/foxy/api/tf2_ros/classtf2__ros_1_1Buffer.html#a832b188dd65cbec52cabc1ec07856e49) involving futures, but it has bugs and limitations.
+In particular:
+* Its callback does not get called when the request can be answered immediately
+* You can not call `get()` on the future and expect it to return the transform or throw an exception when the timeout ends.
+It continues waiting after the timeout expires if the future is not ready yet (i.e. the transform hasn't arrived).

+This limits you to the following style of calling the API, which doesn't use the callback and limits the waiting time before calling `get()` on the future:

     // In the node definition
     tf2_ros::Buffer tf_buffer_;